-Quad Headlamps
+Headlamps

-- 1. Raise the hood to access the high or low beam bulbs at the rear of the headlamp housing. - 2.
-Release the two tabs on the side of the connector and remove the connector from the bulb. - 3.
+- 1. Raise the hood to access the rear of the headlamp housing. - 2.
+Slide the red lock tab rearward on the connector, then depress the tab and remove the connector from the bulb. - 3.
 Twist the headlamp bulb and pull the bulb from the headlamp housing. - 4.
 Install the new headlamp bulb and twist until locked into the headlamp housing.